 - 1/2 cup crumbled goat cheese

-- Toasted mini breads or crackers, for serving
+- toasted mini breads or crackers, for serving (gluten free, if needed)

 - Put cranberries, apple, pineapple, brown sugar, cinnamon, and vanilla in a food processor and pulse until desired consistency, scraping the sides once or twice if needed (see note).

-Consistency: The exact consistency of this recipe is entirely up to you.
+Consistency: The exact consistency of this dip is entirely up to you.
 We think it’s gorgeous and has great texture when the cranberry mixture is left a bit chunkier.
 If you prefer, however, you can make it smoother.
-The exact consistency you choose will affect the final yield.
+The consistency you choose will affect the final yield.

-Make-ahead tips: The cranberry sauce can be made a day or two in advance.
+Make-ahead tips: The cranberry mixture can be made a day or two in advance (without adding the goat cheese).
 Keep refrigerated until serving.
 Add goat cheese before serving.

 Nutrition Information:Yield: 14 servings Serving Size: 2 tablespoons cranberry and goat cheese mix